mnvr/notes/the-hundred-thousand-songs-of-milarepa.md

 <canvas id="c"></canvas>

 You might object, saying AIs don't need religions.
-Well, they might not, but they might too, especially self aware AIs, for many of the same reasons many self aware humans do.
+Well, they might not, but they might too, especially self aware AIs, for many of the same reasons that many self aware humans do.

 Don't get bogged down with your preconceptions, let you imagination fly.
 What would ~~your~~ their religion be?